-We are continuing to develop our range of riverside conservation activities for 2019, with a creative approach to stewardship with a range of outdoor furniture-making projects, art in wild places and opportunities for young people to get stuck into taking care of their micro-wildernesses.
+We are continuing to develop our range of riverside conservation activities, with a creative approach to stewardship with a range of outdoor furniture-making projects, art in wild places and opportunities for young people to get stuck into taking care of their micro-wildernesses.

 Get in touch if you would like to volunteer